Team

 Halimat Olunlade combines her passion for environmental health with creative storytelling in her role for QC.
 Growing up in urban environments, she understands firsthand the impact of noise pollution on community wellbeing.
 As an ecology student at Northeastern University with a background in science communication, she brings a unique perspective to environmental advocacy.
 She also contributes as a writer and editor for the Quiet Matters Newsletter.

-• Beth Schultze
+Beth Schultze

 BUSINESS MANAGER

 Beth Schultze is an accomplished professional with over 15 years of experience in the financial services industry, specializing in operations and project management.
-Throughout her career, she has demonstrated a strong ability to identify inefficiencies, streamline processes, and implement innovative solutions that enhance organizational effectiveness.
+Her expertise extends across data analytics, financial reporting, and bookkeeping, and her leadership experience includes guiding cross-functional teams, fostering collaboration, and ensuring alignment with organizational goals.

 Driven by a passion for problem-solving and continuous improvement, Beth is currently advancing into a Business Manager role, where she continues to contribute her deep operational knowledge and commitment to excellence.